 Step 2.
 Creative Brief

-The purpose of the creative brief is to help find and define the essence of your brand and express it in marketing and communications terms.
+The purpose of the creative brief is to help find and define the essence of your brand and express it in terms that support B2B marketing writing.
 This helps us develop the “story” behind the brand, or why your company exists and how it benefits your clients.
 In the brief, we express what you want to accomplish through marketing and communications, including specific deliverables.
 Questions include:

 - What do you want your prospects and clients to understand?

 - How do you want them to react?

 - Who is your primary and secondary target market?